stevenschwenke/SoftwareEngineeringCourse/domainDrivenDesign.md

 #Domain Driven Development
 This chapter is heavily influenced by [Domain Driven Design Quickly, InfoQ](https://www.infoq.com/minibooks/domain-driven-design-quickly).

   ![alt text](lupe_domain.png)

 - software = solution for business problems, not end in itself
-- goal of DDD: keep gap between business logic and technology as small as possible
+- goals of DDD: keep gap between business logic and technology as small as possible + domain logic has to be isolated from other code (like infrastructure)
 - real-world-problem that software solves = "Domain"
 - to solve problems in a specific domain, software engineer has to understand this domain well!
 (No "Just give me the formulas and a GUI mockup and I'll code it for you")
 - to attain this knowledge: talk with THE specialists: your customer